lingtjien/Grid-Tiling-Kwin/ReadMe.md

 ## Install

-### Method 1.
-Local Installation
+- Local Installation
   *Note: You can replace ln for cp, if you prefer to copy and not have it linked to your cloned repository*
   - mkdir -p ~/.local/share/kwin/scripts/tiling-gaps
   - ln -s contents ~/.local/share/kwin/scripts/tiling-gaps/contents
   - ln -s metadata.desktop ~/.local/share/kwin/scripts/tiling-gaps/metadata.desktop
   - mkdir -p ~/.local/share/kservices5
   - ln -s metadata.desktop ~/.local/share/kservices5/kwin-script-tiling-gaps.desktop

-### Method 2.
-System Installation
+- System Installation
-*replace ~/.local/share for /usr/share* in Method 1
+  *replace ~/.local/share for /usr/share* in Local Installation Method

+*To Remove: just delete the linked or copied files that you created during installation*

 ## Preview
 ![](preview/tiling-gaps.mp4)